qteatime/kate/packages/glomp/README.md

 ## Licence

-Glomp is (c) Q. and released under the MIT license.
+Glomp is (c) Q. and released under the Mozilla Public License v2.0.
+See `LICENCE` for details.